Bagby Hot Springs Trail #544

-This trail provides access to Bagby Hot Springs (approximately 1.4 miles from Forest Road 70).
-The trail is heavily used and well maintained in the first 1.4 miles to Bagby Hot Springs.
-The Bagby Trail is a long north-south route that traverses the Bull of the Woods Wilderness.
+Bagby Hot Springs Trail #544 is heavily used and well maintained in the first 1.4 miles to the popular Bagby Hot Springs site.
+The full 12.5 mile trail continues south to traverse through Bull of the Woods Wilderness.

 At a Glance